Kylie Cosmetics Is Temporarily Shutting Down Due To Coronavirus

 This week, both Kylie Cosmetics and KKW Beauty — along with ColourPop, which operates out of the same facility — announced that they will no longer be able to ship product until further notice.
-"Due to the current health orders in California, the fulfillment center we use is temporarily closing," both statements read.
+"Due to the current health orders in California, the fulfilment centre we use is temporarily closing," both statements read.

 Advertisement